 The following is the introduction to a Refuat Hanefesh column “Struggling Together: Mental Health in The Torah”.
-On the first Wednesday of every other month (starting a week from this Wednesday, September 12) Tzivia Appleman will draw on her time studying in Israel, as well as her passion for enhancing society’s mental health views, to propose ways we can understand the emotional state and struggles of the characters and leaders of Tanach many of us grew up with.
+In this column, Tzivia Appleman draws on her time studying in Israel, as well as her passion for enhancing society’s mental health views, to propose ways we can understand the emotional state and struggles of the characters and leaders of Tanach many of us grew up with.
 The opinions shared in this column as they relate to characters in Tanach are the author’s and do not necessarily represent those of Refuat Hanefesh.

 Changing The Book